VanaliaVykos/VanaliaVykos/README.md

 - 👋 Hi, I’m Vykos
-- 👀 I’m interested in in many Things
+- 👀 I’m interested in in many Things that arent often even related to IT
-- 🌱 I’m currently learning how to Programm in Different Programming Languages
+- 🌱 I’m currently learning how to Programm in Different Programming Languages(and trying to survie)
-- 💞️ I’m looking to collaborate on what?
+- 💞️ I’m looking to set the Seas free.
+And get Athena´s Fortune to 50
-- 📫 How to reach me, is sadly nothing
+- 📫 How to reach me, is sadly nothing because too many People annoyed me
-- 😄 Pronouns: Not Avaiable
+- 😄 Pronouns: Not Avaiable for Anyone but my Real Friends/Family
 - ⚡ Fun fact: I do Vykos Facts on many Websites or Social Medias

 <!---